 The studio itself is enormously informative because you can see at a glance how the artist works.
 Buying or ordering work during an Open Studio sale is a unique experience because you have the opportunity to speak to the artist directly.

-I’ve listed these local studios below, where I’m referring to them by both name and number – the number refers to a listing in the orange 2018 Fall Event & Resource Guide.
-There are several ways to get your hands on a map:
+There are eight studios/exhibits within a short-ish drive of me and each is well worth a visit.
+I’ve listed these local studios below, where I’m referring to them by both name and number – the number refers to a listing in the gold 2019 Fall Event & Resource Guide.
+There are several ways to get your hands on a guide:

 - Pick up a copy at our local information center, Artisans Hand Craft Gallery in Montpelier.